 While interest rates charged on a credit cards and loan can be higher because of a bad credit score, so too can insurance premiums be higher.
 Car and home insurance companies in most U.S. states have the authority to use a credit score to help determine your insurance rates.

 In many cases, having a poor credit score can cost you nearly double the amount you would pay with a good score.
-It can cost you as much as $3,000 annually, in some cases.
+It can cost over $3,000 annually, in some cases.
 Insurers can use a low credit score as justification for raising the cost of premiums, getting you to pay as much as possible.

 Utilities